 Intereffekt China Warrants is called Intereffekt Active Leverage China from 2 November 2015.

 Intereffekt Active Leverage China invests in derivatives on the financial markets in China.
 The fund is aiming at a leverage of 2 to 3 times the return on the underlying values.
 Its investment policy will be aimed primarily at achieving capital growth (the fund will not pay any dividends).
 The risk profile is high, due to investments being channeled into derivatives and the emerging markets of China.
 The manager will not use a benchmark as a gauge for the purposes of determining investment policy or comparing the results achieved by the fund.

 Intereffekt Active Leverage China is a subsidiary fund of Intereffekt Investment Funds N.V.
 (IIF), established with a so-called umbrella structure.

-In the month of December the HSCEI index went down 4.0 percent in euro terms.
-The fund price fell 9.1 percent.
-The value of the Hong Kong dollar rose 0.5 percent.
-The trading model has generated several signals in December, so the leverage has been modified several times.
+During the month of January the HSCEI index went up 3.0 percent in euro terms.
+The fund price rose by 4.0 percent.
+The value of the Hong Kong dollar was down 2.3 percent.
+The trading model generated a positive signal in the first week of January and so the leverage in the fund was raised.

 Market Monitor / Trading model

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of IIF has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.